Quality and Cost: Why is This So Challenging?

 By Gina Thomas, RN, MBA, Lumere, Chief Development Officer

-Cost = the amount that is paid to purchase something
+Cost = The amount that is paid to purchase something

 This is an old topic that should be worn out.
 We have yet to conquer it.

-Quality = an essential character of person, place or thing
+Quality = An essential character of person, place, or thing

 Quality isn’t just an effect of the function and features but how it’s used.
 In the case of healthcare, indications should be considered for the benefit to the patient.